A new way of understanding reward

 Hay Group works closely with key decision makers across your business, including financial professionals, to understand your business strategy, business model, key performance indicators (KPIs), employee demographics and work culture.
 From there we are better equipped to review and redevelop your reward architecture.
 We will:

-- examine your current remuneration programme and gauge the extent that it aligns with the business strategy, the HR strategy and the reward strategy
+- examine your current remuneration program and gauge the extent that it aligns with the business strategy, the HR strategy and the reward strategy

 - understand the economics and business priorities of your organisation

 - understand the employee demographics and potentially different needs of different employee groups

 - conduct employee surveys to understand which reward program features deliver the most value to them, and

 - look at the messages that your reward program is giving around each element and determine the extent that they align with reward strategy.